desech/studio-react/README.md

 - In Desech Studio
   - Go to Settings > Plugins, search for "React" and install it
   - Go to File > Project Settings > Export Code Plugin > set to "React"
-- Using a design system works with this plugin, because we copy over the same css/js file.
+- Using a design system works with this plugin, because we copy over all the css/js files.

 ## Test the react app